organisciak/dissertation/document/5_design_objective.md

 In different contexts, one can imagine this interface being helpful: in cases where the faster contribution style did not lower collection quality.
 For example, a less restrained tagging task might be better suited; indeed, this is similar to the fast tagging mode of the ESP Game [@ahn_labeling_2004].

+\marginnote{Answer (\em{RQ 2.3})}

  > __RQ 2.3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task?

 Workers did express different satisfaction with different interfaces.
 The purpose of formalizing this secondary research question was to stay sensitive of possible negative effects in worker experience accompanying the design manipulations.
 This was not found to be the case, and most shifts in satisfaction improved on the basic interface.
 This many suggest that workers find variety refreshing, but it can also simply be a self-selection effect, where the only respondents were the ones that took note of the shift away from an archetypal task.

-The most notable change in task satisfaction was in the image tagging post-training condition, meaning workers were happier in addition to better performers.
+For relevance judgments, none of the conditions adversely affected worker satisfaction, with the time-limited and performance feedback improving satisfaction.
+For image-tagging, the most notable change in task satisfaction was in the tasks following training, meaning workers were happier in addition to better performers.

 For both tasks, workers that were told they were better workers in the feedback condition also exhibited lower pay satisfaction.
 @mason_financial_2010 have previous found that the perceptions of a task's value are elastic, and this quirk is worthy of future study.